top of page

 Para 8.2 of the Care and Support Statutory Guidance issued by the Department of Health and Social Care (which you are required to act under by the Care Act itself) makes it clear that councils should factor into their discretionary charging policies the principle that service users should only be charged what they can reasonably afford to pay.
 The Guidance further clarifies that I should be left with a minimum income guarantee not just for the daily cost of living purposes to ensure I have sufficient funds to meet basic needs such as purchasing food, utility costs or insurance but also to promote independence and social inclusion.

+The Care and Support Guidance also states in para 8.42 that where a person receives benefits to meet their disability needs, the charging arrangements should ensure they keep enough money to meet these disability-related costs.
 I believe the way my assessment was carried out and the calculations do not ensure I keep enough money to meet my disability-related expenses.
 Therefore, I am asking you to consider the DRE I identified below

 I would like you to recalculate my contribution, taking into account my DRE listed below.
-Please write detailed reasons to meet the duty of rationality, fairness, and transparency owed in public law.
-If you do not consider the items above worthy of a DRE disregard.
+Please write detailed reasons to meet the duty of rationality, fairness, and transparency owed in public law if you do not consider the items above worthy of a DRE disregard.
 I’ve incurred some of the expenses for a while.
 Therefore, I am also asking you to consider backdating your recalculation to the original financial assessment, as this is when the council should have included the DRE items.

 Disability Related Expenditure